viking-sudo-rm/draftnet/README.md

 This may sound simple, but drafting well is deceptively complicated.
 In Dota, each hero has a unique set of abilities.
 The unique interaction of a hero’s abilities with those of its teammates might allow for an awesome combination play.
 Similarly, another ability might completely mitigate the destructive potential of the enemy team.
-The art of reactively picking a cohesive lineup that counteracts your opponent is called drafting, and it is one of the most important parts of any Dota game.

 Draftnet learns how to draft well by analyzing thousands of successful drafts by professional Dota players.
 These games are read from the [OpenDota](https://www.opendota.com/) API, and then used to train a neural network that makes drafting decisions.